 Professional liability insurance is a standard component of professional counselling practice.
-Graduates may obtain professional liability coverage through their membership in the Canadian Professional Counsellors Association.
+Graduates may obtain professional liability coverage through their membership in a Counsellor related Association.

 Professional Association Membership

 Completion of the Diploma of Applied Psychology and Counselling marks the beginning of a professional career in counselling.
 At this stage, the student may become a member of an approved association, usually at the student or intern level.